helenclx/leilukin-site/src/blog/posts/2023-07-28-my-first-birthday-after-the-launch-of-leilukins-hub.md

 articleTitle: My First Birthday After the Launch of Leilukin's Hub
 desc: 28th July 2023 marks my first birthday after the launch of this personal website.
 date: 2023-07-28
-categories: ["my birthday", "cassette beasts"]
+topics: ["my birthday", "cassette beasts"]
 ---

 28 July is my birthday, and in 2023, it also marks my first birthday after the launch of this personal website.
 I have had a nice birthday this year.